jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.6.15 HorizonAngle

-Calculates horizon angle (maximum upwind slope) for each grid cell in an input DEM.
+Calculates horizon angle (maximum upwind slope) for each grid cell in an input DEM..

 *Parameters*: